How do I know my booking is safe?

 Paying online with Payment Protection

-Wherever you see the Payment Protection stamp, you must pay for your stay online via the Holiday Lettings payment platform to be covered.
+Wherever you see the Payment Protection logo, you must pay for your stay online via our payment platform to be covered.

 Payment Protection gives you extra peace of mind when booking a holiday let.
-It means that in the unlikely event that you’re prevented or denied access to your holiday home when you check in, we’ll offer a full refund for the stay.
-More about Payment Protection.
+It means that in the unlikely event that you’re prevented access to your rental, or if it differs materially to the listing, we’ll offer a full refund for the stay.
+More about Payment Protection

-What if a property doesn’t have a Payment Protection stamp?
+What if a property doesn’t have a Payment Protection logo?

 This means the owner of this home doesn’t offer online booking.
 They will still be able to offer a secure form of payment, but you won’t be covered by Payment Protection.
 You’ll need to contact them directly to book.